futurice/masifunde-fe/README.md

 1. Responsive grid system
 2. Style consistency across browsers ([reboot.css](https://getbootstrap.com/docs/4.0/content/reboot/))

-Our components are given custom styling using [styled-components](https://www.styled-components.com/) - a css-in-js library.
+Our components are given custom styling using [styled-components](https://www.styled-components.com/) - a CSS-in-JS library.

 ## Fundraisingbox
 The service used to accept user donations is called [Fundraisingbox](https://www.fundraisingbox.com), which Masifunde has previous experience with.